Bok a Bok

 Bok a Bok Fried Chicken, or simply Bok a Bok, is a restaurant chain in the U.S. state of Washington.
 The business specializes in Korean-style fried chicken; the menu has also included chicken sandwiches (including one with yuzu aioli and charred chiles), kimchi mac and cheese, and tots with Chile salt.
-There are five locations as of 2021.
-The business started in White Center and later expanded to Burien, the University District, and Capitol Hill.
-Plans to expand to Kirkland were announced in 2021.
+There is one location as of 2025.
+The business started in White Center and later expanded to Burien, the University District, Capitol Hill, and Kirkland.
+By July 2025, only the Capitol Hill location remained in business.